 At what age do you want to retire?

 Source: Janus Henderson Investors, internal survey, August 2022.

 First, the “retirement age” may be getting younger.
 With some respondents saying they’d like to retire at age 40, it’s clear they are going to need help from financial professionals to accomplish these goals or educate them as to what may be possible.

 Second, the idea of “retirement” seems to be shifting as well.
 The idea of working until age 65, getting a gold watch from the company and then playing golf every day is largely a thing of the past.
 Retirement for Gen Z may look more like a book with many chapters.
 Young people may close one chapter, or career, to then start something else, with all of these chapters focusing on passions, interests and learning something new.
-This again highlights the value financial professionals can provide in helping investors generate or manage the income they will need over the years to realize these goals.
+This again highlights the value financial professionals can provide in helping investors generate or manage the income they will need over the years to realise these goals.

 The young investors of today and tomorrow will be the people that financial professionals will be working with more and more over the next few decades.
 While they may seem like an enigmatic group, I continue to see a generation of individuals who are serious about their futures and excited to learn.

 Not only that, but this is a group that wants to be role models.
 Both Marianna and Hanna mentioned helping those around them through increased financial acumen and success.
 Marianna summed it nicely by saying that she “wants to be able to help my family members and the community around me.”

 And isn’t that the type of client we want to meet with?
 Someone who is engaged and who is going to push us to find solutions for their own financial goals, but also someone who takes those lessons and shares that success with their friends, family and community.

 Below are some additional findings from our survey: